cinema is, by its very nature, designed to challenge many

 memories of following his favourite player during a televised

-match and screaming at the TV when he was off camera, a
+match and screaming at the TV when he was off camera.
+It's a

 memory that co-director Parreno shares and quotes as an